Legends of Runeterra: Ionia Region Guide

 So you fancy yourself a clever and cunning player, staying ahead of your opponent with sneaky units and spells that deny advantages.
 Ionia is the right place for you!
 In this guide, we’ll cover the champions of Ionia, its signature mechanics, as well as the synergies it has with other regions.

 By the end of this article, our goal is that you’ll really understand Ionia as a region and be able to create your own decks with our Legends of Runeterra deck builder.
-Check out our other articles that explore Bilgewater, Demacia, Freljord, Noxus, Piltover & Zaun, and Shadow Isles.
+Check out our other articles that explore Bilgewater, Demacia, Freljord, Noxus, Piltover & Zaun, Shadow Isles, and Targon.

 “Ionia, in original Vastayan nomenclature: The First Lands, is a land of unspoiled beauty and natural magic.
 Its inhabitants, living in scattered settlements across this massive archipelago, are a spiritual people who seek to live in harmony and balance with the world.
 There are many orders and sects across Ionia, each following their own (often conflicting) paths and ideals.
 Self-sufficient and isolationist, Ionia has remained largely neutral in the wars that have ravaged Valoran over the centuries – until it was invaded by Noxus.
 This brutal conflict and occupation has forced Ionia to reassess its place in the world.
 How it reacts and the future path Ionia will follow is as of yet undetermined, however, animosity against Noxus has led to militarization and vigilantism.
 Thirst for the dark arts is on the rise.” – from Universe.